What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 Interval P - Q

-The count is in seconds.
+Counting is done in seconds.

 Complex Q, R, S

-After the impulse, passing along the conducting paths in the form of a bundle of His and Purkinje fibers, reaches the ventricles.
-This whole process is presented on the tape as a QRS complex.
+Afterwards, the impulse, passing along the conduction pathways in the form of the His bundle and Purkinje fibers, reaches the ventricles.
+This whole process is presented on the tape in the form of a QRS complex.

-The ventricles of the heart are always excited in a certain sequence, and the impulse travels this path in a certain amount of time, which also plays an important role.
+The ventricles of the heart are always excited in a certain sequence and the impulse travels this path in a certain amount of time, which also plays an important role.

-After that, it moves to the base of the heart, which is reflected in the form of a falling S wave.
+Then it moves to the base of the heart, which is reflected in the form of a falling S wave.
 This takes 0.02 seconds.

 S-T interval